d1agnoze/tmuxmcp/README.md

 - scroll through the pane table
 - update the preview when the highlighted row changes
+- keep preview metadata fixed above the scrollable preview body
+- open the preview at the latest lines and let you scroll upward for older output
 - mark the currently shared pane with `*`
 - select the highlighted pane to share with `Enter`
 - clear the shared pane with `u`